AnaOancea/AnaOancea/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on UC Berkeley UX/UI Bootcamp
+- 🔭 UC Berkeley UX/UI Bootcamp 2021
 - 🌱 I’m currently learning HTML, CSS, and JavaScript
 - 👯 I’m looking to collaborate on anything!
 - 📫 How to reach me: ana.m.oancea@gmail.com